davidclarke-au/markdown-cv/index.md

 ## Community outreach

 `2015`
-**Lecturer**, *Department of Geosciences and Geography, University of Helsinki*, Helsinki, Finland.<br/>
+**Guest lecture**, *Institute of Seismology, University of Helsinki*, Helsinki, Finland.<br/>
-Introduction to my general areas of research on mountain evolution for high school students from Tampere, Finland
+Introduction to my general areas of research on mountain evolution for visiting high school students from Tampere, Finland

 `2013`
 **Presenter**, *Science Bazaar, University of Helsinki*, Helsinki, Finland.<br/>